Analysis of the “Sagnac experiment”

 3. Conclusion

-Description of the experiment: A monochrome light beam is split and the resulting two beams follow (in the reference system related to the spinning disk), exactly the same path reflected by the four mirrors.
+Description of the experiment: A monochromatic light beam is split and the resulting two beams follow (reflected by the four mirrors) exactly the same path in the reference system related to the spinning disk.
 The trajectories of the two beams, however, are in opposite directions, which is actually the brilliant idea of the experiment of Georges Sagnac.
-The two recombined light beams (unified again after one full cycle), are then focused on a photographic plate, creating a fringe pattern (a series of bright and dark bands, caused by beams of light that are in phase or out of phase with one another), permitting measurement of the interference fringe displacement with high accuracy, as Georges Sagnac described in his article “On the proof of the reality of the luminiferous aether by the experiment with a rotating interferometer” (Sagnac, 1913).
+The two recombined light beams (unified again after one full cycle), are then focused on a photographic plate, creating a fringe pattern (a series of bright and dark bands, caused by beams of light that are in phase or out of phase with one another), permitting high-accuracy measurement of the interference fringe displacement, as Georges Sagnac described in his article titled “On the proof of the reality of the luminiferous aether by the experiment with a rotating interferometer” (Sagnac, 1913).

 The idea is to demonstrate the different speeds of the two light beams in the frame of reference related to the spinning disk.
-In this frame of reference, the speed of the beam, moving in the direction of rotation of the disk decreases, and the speed of the other beam, moving in the opposite direction of rotation of the disk increases when the speed of rotation of the disk increases.
-The experiment demonstrates how the picture of the interference fringes changes when the speed of rotation of the disk changes.
+In this frame of reference, the speed of the beam, moving in the direction of rotation of the disk decreases, and the speed of the other beam, moving in the opposite direction of rotation of the disk increases when the speed of the disk rotation increases.
+The experiment demonstrated that the picture of the interference fringes (the bright or dark bands caused by the beams of light that are in phase or out of phase relative to each other) changes when the speed of rotation of the disk changes.

 “The result of these measurements shows that, in ambient space, light propagates with a velocity V0, independent of the collective motion of the source of light O and the optical system.
 This property of space experimentally characterizes the luminiferous aether.
 The interferometer measures, according to the expression (according to the presented equation), the relative circulation of the luminiferous aether in the closed circuit.”
 (Sagnac, 1913).

-It is understandable that the result of the experiment has been explained a century ago with a relative circulation of the luminiferous aether in a closed circuit.
-It is according to the supposition of Christiaan Huygens (Dutch physicist), that the light travels in a hypothetical medium called “luminiferous aether” – a space-filling substance, thought to be necessary as a transmission medium for the spreading of electromagnetic radiation.
+It is understandable that the result of the experiment was explained a century ago by the relative circulation of the luminiferous aether in a closed circuit.
+According to the supposition of Christiaan Huygens (Dutch physicist), light travels in a hypothetical medium called “luminiferous aether”, a space-filling substance, thought to be necessary as a transmission medium for the propagation of electromagnetic radiation.

-In fact, the conclusion is not that the space has a property that characterizes the “luminiferous aether”, but:
+In fact, the conclusion is not that the space has a property that characterizes the “luminiferous aether”, but rather that:

 “the “ether” turns out to be the “warped space-time of the Universe” itself.”
 (Sharlanov, 2011).

-1. The real explanation of the experiment in accordance with
+1. Explanation of the experiment in accordance with

 classical mechanics and Galilean relativity

 The Earth rotates in the surrounding stationary space with a constant angular velocity.
-The linear velocity of the Earth’s surface, at the latitude where the experiment takes place, is constant.
-The plate (the table on which the rotating disk is mounted), is stationary on the Earth’s surface.
+The linear speed of the Earth’s surface, at the latitude where the experiment was carried out, is constant.
+The plate (the table on which the rotating disk is mounted), is fixed stationary on the Earth’s surface.
 Therefore, the influence of the Earth’s rotation on the speeds of the two light beams (the displacement of the interference fringes due to the Earth’s rotation), is constant.

-Note: The displacement of interference fringes due to the Earth’s rotation is discussed in the next chapter, where the “Michelson-Gail-Pearson experiment” is analyzed.
+Note: The displacement of interference fringes due to the Earth’s rotation around its axis was discussed in the analysis of the “Michelson–Gale–Pearson experiment”.

 The two frames of reference, which we are considering in the theoretical explanation of the experiment, are: